Fotolia/knife-ilo/README.md

 # Tell me more

-Actually, it can be used for 3 actions :
+It can be used for 3 actions :
 * update iLo firmware
 * setup networking on iLo card
 * reset iLo (reboot it)